merps/f5-rtd-sre-demo/docs/html/aws.rst

 Network access control lists (ACL), are an optional layer of security within the VPC layer.
 They are stateless (return traffic must be allowed by rules) firewalls for controlling traffic entering and leaving the subnets.
 Security Groups provide much better security controls at a more granular level with better debug capabilities than Network ACLs and therefore ACLs will not be used beyond the default allow settings.

-SecurityGroups
+Security Groups
 ==================================================================

 Security groups are a stateful firewall used to control traffic entering or leaving an instance or groups of instances.
 Outbound traffic for all EC2 instances will be allowed out without filtering, however for Inbound traffic connections will be restricted to improve instance security

-MeBeFake Security Group Standards
+**MeBeFake Security Group Standards**
     * Instances will generally belong to the following security groups:
         - Default security group (per tier) or a workload specific security group
         - Management security group – allows incoming traffic for management/shared services
     * Default security groups are as follows:
         - Private Default security group – allows/filters incoming traffic from the Public
         - Default security group, allows/filters incoming traffic from on-premise networks
         - Protected Default security group – allows/filters incoming traffic from the Private security group
         - Within a default security group instances allow incoming traffic from all other instances in the same security group

 Through SRE Service Requests custom security groups can be created and updates to existing security groups can be made.

-For detailed Network Security Groups definitions please refer to the Security Groups tab in the ne1MBF Data spreadsheet.
+**For detailed Network Security Groups definitions please refer to the Security Groups tab in the *ne1MBF* Data spreadsheet.**